vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The resolver creates one collection per sequence.
 It chooses sample collections by preferred sample-set ID and by required articulation coverage.
 It handles PSF-like sources more narrowly, treats missing and zero sample-set IDs as the same anonymous set, sorts attached sample collections by articulation range, and marks collections incomplete when coverage is missing.

-The materializer then re-reads the selected sequence and selected sample collections, builds an articulation map, and creates a bound instrument set for that specific collection.
-This is exactly the kind of problem that justifies the separate materialization phase: the instrument set’s final value depends on which sample collections were matched.
+The materializer currently re-reads the selected sequence and sample collections, builds an articulation map, and creates a bound instrument set.
+This violates the parse-once target and should be replaced with durable symbolic articulation/sample bindings plus a pure collection binder.

-Akao also shows the sequence reader’s flexibility.
-The same cursor-based decode can be used for analysis and for rendering.
-During analysis, the reader records custom instrument table references, drum table references, and individual articulation IDs.
-During rendering, it emits performance events.
+Akao’s same cursor reader currently runs for analysis and rendering.
+That flexibility is useful during migration, but the semantic IR should ultimately make analysis a direct inspection of decoded commands.

 ---